heliparv/mixological/README.md

 This is a studies project for [the University of Helsinki course Database Application](https://studies.helsinki.fi/courses/cu/hy-CU-118025659-2021-08-01)

+### Project status
+The project is in the "merry" situation that I have not for the life of me been able to run the database in this project or any other database app on my computer (even the ones that were previously working), but have not had the time to come to campus and ask IT or course assistants so... :)

 ### How to test project

+#### First time set up
 The project is currently not online, it can be tested locally by downloading the source code and following these instructions.

 PostgreSQL needs to be downloaded.
 It can be downloaded with [this script](https://github.com/hy-tsoha/local-pg) or [directly from the PostgreSQL web page](https://www.postgresql.org/download/).